|Corporate Governance Guidelines|

 Director Qualification Standards

-Our Board is divided into three (3) classes.
-As a result, approximately one-third (1/3) of the Board will stand for election by the stockholders of the Company each year at the Company’s annual meeting for three (3) year terms.
+Each member of the Board will stand for election by the stockholders of the Company at the Company's annual meeting for and hold office until the next annual meeting.
 Each year, at the annual meeting, the Board will recommend a slate of directors for election by the stockholders.
 In accordance with the bylaws of the Company, the Board will also be responsible for filling vacancies or newly-created directorships on the Board that may occur between annual meetings of stockholders.
 The Nominating and Corporate Governance Committee is responsible for identifying and screening candidates for Board membership and recommending candidates to the entire Board for Board membership.

 No Specific Limitation on Other Board Service